unicorn-23/GwasWA/README.md

 -   \-- nMem \<str>.
 Maximum memory footprint
 -   \-- nThrds \<int>.
 Number of multiple threads used for genotype fill

-`gwaswa --step impute --genotypefile gwaswaOutput/wgs/vcf/genotype_filter.vcf.gz --nThrds 10 --nMem 300g`
+`gwaswa --step impute --genotypefile gwaswaOutput/wgs/vcf/genotype_filter.vcf.gz`

 The input vcf file is filled with genotypes, and the genotype.vcf.gz file is generated in the gwaswaOutput/gwas/transvcf directory.